Coloured Neretin Groups: No lattices

 \begin{lemma}[Jordan's Theorem, see \cite{w64}, Theorem 13.9.]
 A primitive subgroup of $\Sym(K)$ containing a $p$-cycle for a prime number $p \leq |K|-3$ is equal to $\Alt(K)$ or $\Sym(K)$. \end{lemma}

 \begin{proof}[Proof of Theorem \ref{thmnococpctlattice}] We again show that already $O$ does not have a cocompact lattice.
 Let, by contradiction, $\Gamma < O$ be a cocompact lattice.
-Since $U(F)=G(F)$, the second inequality in Estimate (\ref{covolest}) is actually an equality.
 Consider now a compact fundamental domain of $\Gamma$.
 Because $O$ is the increasing union of the $O_n$, for $n$ big enough, the fundamental domain is contained in $O_n$.
 Thus, for $n$ big enough, the sequence $(c_n)$ becomes constant and all inequalities in Estimate (\ref{covolest}) are actually equalities.
 This shows that $c$ is rational and for big $n$ holds